3 Great Alternatives To Envelope Stuffing Jobs

 There's no legitimate job for envelope-stuffing.

 Envelope-stuffing appeals to people who are looking for high-paying, easy jobs.
-There are plenty of other legitimate jobs you can pursue that will pay you money for your time.
+But there are plenty of other legitimate jobs you can pursue that will pay you money for your time.

 Don't fall for the envelope-stuffing scam.
 It's not real.

-Here are 3 alternative jobs you can pursue instead of trying to find jobs where you earn money to fill envelopes at home.
+Here are 3 alternative jobs you can pursue instead of trying to find jobs where you earn money to do similar work at home.

 Alternatives jobs to get paid to fill envelopes at home